mandlcho/sats/README.md

 npm install
 ```

-This pulls down Electron and electron-builder so you can run and package the project locally.
+This pulls down Electron, electron-builder, and the dev dependencies needed to launch the static preview.

 ## Run the app in development